How a deadly fire in Xinjiang prompted protests unseen in China in three decades

 The public discontent continues with more vigils planned for a third night on Monday, despite the threat of arrest.

-"People have been wanting to protest for a long time," says Yao.
+"People have been wanting to protest for a long time," Yao says.
 "They just needed an opening."

 Yet by Monday, a rapid state crackdown had already stifled further signs of protest.
-Dozens of police officers patrolled Sitong Bridge in Beijing, where a previous anti-COVID control protest had occurred in October and where some residents tried to organize an evening vigil.
+Dozens of police officers patrolled Sitong Bridge in Beijing, where a previous protest against pandemic restrictionshad occurred in October and where some residents tried to organize an evening vigil.

-Some protestors said police were also calling them on their personal mobile numbers, asking for their whereabouts during the previous two nights.
-One protestor said their friend had been taken away from their Beijing home afterwards and was still missing.
+Some protesters said police were also calling them on their personal mobile numbers, asking for their whereabouts during the previous two nights.
+One protester said their friend had been taken away from their Beijing home afterward and was still missing.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.